 Surgical Bunion Correction in Midtown

 Most bunion surgeries include removing the bump from the big toe joint and shifting the bone over.
-The leading bunion surgeon, Dr. Solomon will do a minimal incision over the deformity to get an optimal cosmetic result.
+The leading bunion surgeon, Dr. Solomon does a minimal incision over the deformity to get an optimal cosmetic result.
 To prevent the deformity from returning, the bunions specialist typically moves the metatarsal bone over to prevent the re-occurrence of the bump.

 Your podiatrist is surgically trained to correct this deformity and will guide you to the newest procedure such as laser bunion surgery (aka non-invasive bunion removal) that suits your lifestyle and expectations.
-You will follow-up with your local New York City foot doctor or Dr. Solomon every 1-2 weeks during your recovery to check the bone healing via x-rays.
+You will follow-up with your local foot doctor or Dr. Solomon every 1-2 weeks during your recovery to check the bone healing via x-rays.

 Once you’ve decided to go ahead with the no scar, minimally invasive bunion removal surgery, our podiatry doctor will discuss all the benefits, risks and alternatives to surgical correction and answer any questions you may have.

 The anesthesiologist will be present on the day of surgery and will review your medical history and labs as well as discuss the type of anesthesia you will be having.

 Bunionectomy surgery performed in our foot clinic is painless since ankle block anesthesia is used during the procedure.
 The majority of bunion surgeries are performed under local anesthesia with intravenous sedation.
 This results in your foot being completely numb during the procedure and you will also be given medications that helps you relax.
 However, once the anesthesia wears off, you will feel some moderate pain for the next few days following the bunion removal surgery.